Auto-mount network shares (cifs, sshfs, nfs) on-demand using autofs

 /- /etc/auto.all --timeout=60 --ghost

-sets the root directory as an universal mount point.
+The first option /- sets the root directory as an universal mount point.

 Other attempts as suggested in various examples1 2 did not work for me.

-Next, you need to edit the specified file from above (here /etc/auto.all
+Next, you need to edit the specified file from above (here /etc/auto.all).

 It will hold the specific mount instructions for each protocol.

-files or use a single file for various protocols (e.g. cifs
+You can either use multiple entries in /etc/auto.master with subsequent multiple /etc/auto.* files or use a single file for various protocols (e.g. cifs, sshfs, nfs).

 I prefer to use a single file that looks as follows: